503badgateway/esp32-ntp-weather-monitor/README.md

  - NTP Synchronize time

 Todo List:
- - Show emoji by weather
+ - Show emojis based on the weather
- - More feture
+ - More features
 # Build one
-*Before you start, you must know that:*
-I only use HKO API, If you want to use this project in other country, you maybe need to change code
+*Before you start, you need to know that this project only uses HKO API.
+If you want to use it in another country, you may need to modify the code.*

 Things You need:
  - ESP32(May also work on esp8266)(For me: esp32 devkit v1)